 Equipment: All the cottages have two day-beds which can be converted into extra beds for children.
 The lodge can arrange baby cots and high chairs on request and games and drawing books are available in the main area.

 Generally recommended for children: Although Exploreans does accept children of all ages we found it to have quite an adult atmosphere.
 The lodge is located on quite a steep site with lots of stairs and some of the rooms, despite having a solid balcony, had some steep drops to the ground below.
 We would recommend it for children aged six and above and that they be supervised at all times.

 Power supply: Mains Electricity

-Communications: Each cottage has a telephone.
-WiFi is available at a charge of US$3 per hour.
-There is no computer available, so guests must have their own device to access the internet.
+Communications: Each cottage has a telephone and WiFi is available free of charge.
+There is no computer available, so guests must bring their own device to access the internet.

 TV & radio: The lodge’s bar has a wall-mounted TV.

 Health & safety

 Medical care: Exploreans Ngorongoro's manager is trained in first aid, and there is a first-aid kit available at the lodge.
 The nearest doctor is in the small town of Karatu, about 15-minutes drive away.

 Dangerous animals: High Risk

 Security measures: All of the cottages have a safe in which to store personal belongings.
 A guard (askari) man's the lodge gate, while others discreetly patrol the grounds on a 24-hour basis.